A Shelter Full of Hope and Promise

 Energy Level: Medium/ High

-Training Goals: settling into a new home, working on loose leash walking, not jumping up, etc
+Training Goals: settling into a new home, routine and environment

 House trained?
 Yes

 Kids?
-Potentially with proper socialisation, supervision and seperation.
+Potentially older kids with proper socialisation, supervision and seperation.
 I have lived with kids before.

 Cats?
 No thank you!
 I'd quite like to chase them

-Medical Needs: next steps on my injury following vet recommendations, then yearly veterinary visits and anything else I might need
+Medical Needs: continuing rehab after TPLO surgery, monitoring my other leg for the same issues, then yearly veterinary visits and anything else I might need.

 About Me: